juev/awesome-stars/README.md

 - [cohesivestack/valgo](https://github.com/cohesivestack/valgo) – Valgo is a type-safe, expressive, and extensible validator library for Golang.
 Supports localization and is built with generics.
 - [containrrr/watchtower](https://github.com/containrrr/watchtower) – A process for automating Docker container base image updates.
 - [coredns/coredns](https://github.com/coredns/coredns) – CoreDNS is a DNS server that chains plugins
+- [coreos/go-oidc](https://github.com/coreos/go-oidc) – A Go OpenID Connect client.
+- [coroot/coroot](https://github.com/coroot/coroot) – Coroot is an open-source APM & Observability tool, a DataDog and NewRelic alternative 📊, 🖥️, 👉.
+Powered by eBPF for rapid insights into system performance.
+Monitor, analyze, and optimize your infrastructure effortlessly for peak reliability at any scale.
 - [cristalhq/glob](https://github.com/cristalhq/glob) – Glob pattern matching in Go.
 - [cristaloleg/go-advice](https://github.com/cristaloleg/go-advice) – List of advice and tricks for Go  ʕ◔ϖ◔ʔ
 - [cucumber/godog](https://github.com/cucumber/godog) – Cucumber for golang